ladyjer/YOOPro-Content-Fix/README.md

 # YOOPro-Content-Fix
-Allows use of &lt;hr id="system-readmore" /> tag in YOOTheme PRO Page Builder articles.
-Use &lt;hr class="yoopro-content-readmore" /> instead, inside YOOTheme Content Builder
+Allows use of <hr id="system-readmore" /> tag in YOOTheme PRO Page Builder articles.

+Use <hr class="yoopro-content-readmore" /> instead, inside YOOTheme Content Builder

+If you want to hide some section when in context "com_content.article" (single article view), inside Conent Builder add class 'yoopro-content-hide'